confidential-computing/governance/scoping.md

 Governing Board:

-* **CCC Definition**: "Confidential Computing is the protection of data in use by performing computation in a hardware-attested Trusted Execution Environment."
+* **CCC Definition**: "Confidential Computing is the protection of data in use by performing computation in a hardware-based, attested Trusted Execution Environment."

 Subsequent to the adoption of the above definition by the Confidential Computing Consortium, Gartner's [Hype Cycle for Compute Infrastructure, 2020]